Modify One Cluster from One Project Deprecated

 • mongoDBMajorVersion string

 MongoDB major version of the cluster.
-Set to the binary major version.

 On creation: Choose from the available versions of MongoDB, or leave unspecified for the current recommended default in the MongoDB Cloud platform.
 The recommended version is a recent Long Term Support version.
 The default is not guaranteed to be the most recently released version throughout the entire release cycle.
 For versions available in a specific project, see the linked documentation or use the API endpoint for project LTS versions endpoint.